stripe2933/CppStandardLibraryModule/README.md

 Enable [C++23 standard library module feature, a.k.a. `import std` (P2465R3)](https://wg21.link/P2465R3) in your CMake (≥ 3.26) project.

+> [!IMPORTANT]
+> As of February 20, 2024, the Clang CI is currently experiencing failures.
+During the initial build, you may encounter the following error message, resulting in a build failure:
+>
+> ```
+> fatal error: module file '/CppStandardLibraryModule/cmake-build-debug/_deps/std-build/CMakeFiles/std.dir/std.pcm' not found: module file not found
+>    93 | export import std;
+>       |        ^
+> 1 error generated.
+> [5/12] Scanning /CppStandardLibraryModule/cmake-build-debug/_deps/std-src/std.cppm for CXX dependencies
+> ninja: build stopped: subcommand failed.
+> ```
+>
+> However, a subsequent build attempt is expected to succeed (re-enter the following command: `ninja -C build`).
+This issue appears to be related to module dependencies and can be resolved by retrying the build.
+If the problem persists, please let me know.

 ## How to do?

 There are prerequisites for using this repository.